 In order to address the sections properly, the game needs to have some information about where to find the frames within the picture.
-The Starting X> value defines the coordinate from left to right, starting with 0.
-The Starting Y> value defines the coordinate from top to bottom, starting with 0.
+The <Starting X> value defines the coordinate from left to right, starting with 0.
+The <Starting Y> value defines the coordinate from top to bottom, starting with 0.
 In the given example above, the starting coordinates are (0/0), the upper left corner.
 This is the beginning of the area intended for the sprite.
-The Width> and Height> correspondingly mean the x-size and the y-size of that area.
+The <Width> and <Height> correspondingly mean the x-size and the y-size of that area.
 In the above example the end-coordinates are (256/64), as implied by the size of one frame being 256 pixels wide and 64 high.

 This may allow you to define multiple different sprites by use of the very same TGA file, e.g different phaser beams in the same file.
 Simply use different sections of the same file, only taking a part by means of the described partitioning definition.
-But this method of addressing sections of the graphic always allows to partition a texture for use in animations.
+As an example the following graphics may be used under a section @reference=128.
+To pick the third element of it (the blue beam) the corresponding sprite definition would look like this: